Nirmit2002/Nirmit2002/README.md

 ```

+9. Average User Actions per Session
 Purpose:
-This query calculates the bounce rate percentage, representing the proportion of single-page visits where the visitor left without interaction.
+This query calculates the average number of interactions (actions) performed by users during their sessions on the website.

-9. Average User Actions per Session

 ```bash